viperML/neohome/content/blog/cross/index.md

 x86_64
 ```

-Thanks to nix's store model, this devshell is no different than any other native shell.
+Thanks to nix's store model, this devshell is no different from any other native shell.
 The GCC that is being ran is a regular GCC that would be installed in a `aarch64` system, but automatically redirected to qemu.

 As a result, the configuration for this environment is as simple as possible: because there is no configuration to do.
 However, as you may have guessed, running everything through `qemu` does take a performance hit.
 For example, for a trivial hello world program, it is already noticeable: